ekwan/PyPlate/README.md

 ### Manipulating Containers

-Containers can be diluted to a desired concentration or filled to a desired volume.
+`Container`s can be diluted to a desired concentration or filled to a desired volume.

 ```python
 salt_water = salt_water.dilute(solute=sodium_chloride_10mM, concentration='5 mM', solvent=water)